 Your resource for health and wellness information

-MCT oil has become an extremely bougie, with famous actors, physicians, health coaches and everyday people touting the health benefits.
-But what is MCT oil and how does in work in the body?
+MCT oil has become extremely bougie, with famous actors, physicians, health coaches and everyday people touting the health benefits.
+But what is MCT oil and how does it work in the body?
 With limited research in pregnancy, is it safe?

 MCT stands for Medium Chain Triglycerides.
 MCT is most famously extracted from coconuts, but it is also found in avocados, sesame seeds, and palm plants.
 Of these, though, coconut is the most popular.
 These fats fall into the category of healthy saturated fats.
-Studies have highlights many of the benefits of MCT oil in a variety of health conditions, but few have highlighted the affect supplemental doses of these oils have on the pregnancy physiology.
+Studies have highlighted many of the benefits of MCT oil in a variety of health conditions, but few have highlighted the effects that supplemental doses of these oils have on pregnancy physiology.

 MCT and Body Fat

 One of the biggest benefits and claims to fame for MCT oil begins in the digestive system.
 MCT oil is converted to Medium Chain Fatty Acids (MCFAs) in the gut.
 Because these dietary fats are absorbed quickly and lack the ability to be stored as fat, they are amazing producers of energy and promote weight loss...which is why they are popular supplements for athletes.

 This sounds amazing, doesn't it?
 A high energy nutrient that doesn't put on body fat.
 But, maybe not during certain times of pregnancy.

 You see, the body is amazing, and during pregnancy metabolism shifts to allow for things like FAT DEPOSITING.
 This is important for both maternal function and fetal development.
 We need body fat.

 This is especially important in two phases of pregnancy.